ietf-wg-acme/acme/draft-ietf-acme-acme.md

 were completed.
 Each entry is a URL from which an authorization can be fetched with a GET request.

-  status (required, string):
-  : The status of the authorization.
-This field MUST have the same value as it does in the underlying authorization object.

-  url (required, string):
-  : A URL from which the authorization can be fetched with a GET request.

 certificate (optional, string):
 : A URL for the certificate that has been issued in response to this order.